Frederick VII of Denmark: Reign

 Frederick, who was the last king of the older branch of the Oldenburg dynasty, had a rather neglected childhood after the divorce of his parents.
 His youth was marked by private scandals and for many years he appeared as the problem child of the royal family.

 When he succeeded to the throne in January 1848, he was almost at once met by the demands for a constitution.
 The Schleswig-Holsteiners wanted an independent state while the Danes wished to maintain South Jutland as a Danish area.
 The king soon yielded to the Danish demands, and in March he accepted the end of absolutism, which resulted in the June Constitution of 1849.
 During the First War of Schleswig against the German powers in 1848–51, Frederick appeared as ”the national leader" and was regarded almost as a war hero, despite having never taken any active part in the struggles.

 During his reign, Frederick on the whole behaved as a constitutional monarch.
 He did not, however, quite give up interfering in politics.
 In 1854, he contributed to the fall of the strongly conservative Ørsted cabinet, and in 1859–60, he accepted a liberal government appointed on the initiative of his wife.
 During the crisis in the Duchies in 1862–63, shortly before his death, he spoke openly for an inter-Scandinavian military co-operation.
 Those minor crises created frictions and maintained some permanent insecurity, but did not damage his general popularity.
-In some of these affairs, he overstepped the mark beyond any doubt; on the other hand, the first Danish constitution was somewhat vague as regards to the limits of royal power.
+In some of these affairs, he overstepped the mark beyond any doubt; on the other hand, the first Danish constitution was somewhat vague as regards the limits of royal power.

 Frederick's rule also witnessed the heyday of the National Liberal Party, which was in office from 1854.
 This period was marked by some political and economic reforms, such as the beginning of the demolition of the walls around Copenhagen and, in 1857, the introduction of free trade.
 The constant quarrels with the opposition regarding the Schleswig-Holstein Question and German demands that Denmark not try to unite with Schleswig (South Jutland) led to some changes to the constitution in order to fit the foreign political situation, which created frustration in Denmark.
 The National Liberals therefore at last favored a more resistant course against the Germans, which led to the Second War of Schleswig in 1864.
 The king wholeheartedly supported this course and just before his sudden death he was prepared to sign a new special constitution for Denmark and Schleswig (the so-called November Constitution).